Niklas09/CAN-Data-Logger-with-Raspberry-Pi/README.md

 The Raspberry Pi is connecting with OBD2 of the car for the data and with USB of the car for power.
 The programm is running with following command:

-	python3 CAN_Datenlogger_Autowahl+LCD.py
+	python3 CANBus_Datenlogger_Autowahl+LCD.py

-Following libraries have to be installed: RPi.GPIO, can, time, datetime, queue, os, subprocess, numpy, matplotlib.pyplot, csv, smbus
-The files CANBus_Datenlogger_Autowahl+LCD.py, CANBus_PIDs.py, CANBus_SIDs.py, CANBus_LCD.py, CANBus_AT24C256.py and CANBus_DS3231.py should be in a common directory.
+Following libraries have to be installed: RPi.GPIO, can, queue, subprocess, numpy, matplotlib.pyplot, smbus Following files are installed with the standard python package: time, datetime, os, csv The files CANBus_Datenlogger_Autowahl+LCD.py, CANBus_PIDs.py, CANBus_SIDs.py, CANBus_LCD.py, CANBus_AT24C256.py and CANBus_DS3231.py should be in a common directory.

+The following file can be used to read the Vehicle Identification Number (VIN) and the errors:

+	python3 CANBus_Fehlerspeicher-lesen.py